aburrell/apexpy/docs/reference/cli.rst

 .. highlight:: none

 When you install this package you will get a command called ``apexpy``, which is an interface to the :meth:`~apexpy.Apex.convert` method.
-See the documentation for these functions for a more thorough explanation of arguments and behaviour.
+See the documentation for this method for a more thorough explanation of arguments and behaviour.

 You can get help on the command by running ``apexpy -h``.